 Remote Beer System:

 This beer tap system is great for those who have limited space.
 It is also perfect for people who want to have a bar in one area and the kegs stored somewhere else.
 This system works by using a beer trunk line that connects the beer tower to where kegs are being stored, which can be anywhere on the property.
-Remember beer can be dispensed up to 800'.
-The downside with this type of beer system is that it's usually more expensive overall.
+Remember beer can be dispensed up to 800' with a remote beer system.
+The downside with this type of system.
+Is it's usually more expensive overall.
 However, it allows the owner to dispense beer anywhere and as much as they want.

 How Many Beers Do You Want to Serve?